OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 #### Overview

 One of the core mobile app functions is sending/receiving data over untrusted networks like the Internet.
 If the data is not properly protected in transit, an attacker with access to any part of the network infrastructure (e.g., a Wi-Fi access point) may intercept, read, or modify it.
 This is why plaintext network protocols are rarely advisable.

 The vast majority of apps rely on HTTP for communication with the backend.
-HTTPS wraps HTTP in an encrypted connection (the acronym HTTPS originally referred to HTTP over Secure Socket Layer (SSL); SSL is the deprecated predecessor of TLS).
+HTTPS wraps HTTP in an encrypted connection (the acronym HTTPS originally referred to HTTP over Secure Socket
+Layer (SSL); SSL is the deprecated predecessor of TLS).
 TLS allows authentication of the backend service and ensures confidentiality and integrity of the network data.

 ##### Recommended TLS Settings

 Ensuring proper TLS configuration on the server side is also important.
 SSL is deprecated and should no longer be used.
 TLS v1.2 and v1.3 are considered secure, but many services still allow TLS v1.0 and v1.1 for compatibility with older clients.

 When both the client and server are controlled by the same organization and used only for communicating with one another, you can increase security by [hardening the configuration](https://dev.ssllabs.com/projects/best-practices/ "Qualys SSL/TLS Deployment Best Practices").

 If a mobile application connects to a specific server, its networking stack can be tuned to ensure the highest possible security level for the server's configuration.
 Lack of support in the underlying operating system may force the mobile application to use a weaker configuration.

 **Cipher Suites Terminology**

 **Protocol**_**KeyExchangeAlgorithm**_WITH_**BlockCipher**_**IntegrityCheckAlgorithm**
 - The Protocol the cipher uses
 - The key Exchange Algorithm used by the server and the client to authenticate during the TLS handshake
 - The block cipher used to encrypt the message stream
 - Integrity check algorithm used to authenticate messages

-EX: **TLS**_**RSA**_WITH_**3DES_EDE_CBC**_**SHA**
+EX: `TLS_RSA_WITH_3DES_EDE_CBC_SHA`

+In the example above the cipher suites uses:
+- TLS as protocol
+- RSA Asymmetric encryption for Athentication
+- 3DES for Symmetric encryption with EDE_CBC mode
+- SHA Hash algorithm for integrity

-**Remark: In TLSv1.3 the KeyExchangeAlgorithm is not part of the cipher suite, instead it is determined during the TLS handshake**
+Remark: In TLSv1.3 the KeyExchangeAlgorithm is not part of the cipher suite, instead it is determined during the TLS handshake
-EX: **TLS**_**AES_128**_**GCM_SHA256**
+EX: `TLS_AES_128_GCM_SHA256`

-**In the following, we’ll present the different algorithms of each part of the cipher suite:**
+In the following, we’ll present the different algorithms of each part of the cipher suite:
 Protocols:
 - `SSLv1`
 - `SSLv2`[rfc6176](https://tools.ietf.org/html/rfc6176)